-In addition to the other information set forth in this report, you should carefully consider the risk factors described in Part I, "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, which could materially affect our business, financial condition and/or operating results.
+In addition to the other information set forth in this quarterly report, you should carefully consider the risk factors described in Part I, "Item 1A.
+Risk Factors" in the 2022 Form 10-K, which could materially affect our business, financial condition and/or operating results.
 The risks described in those Risk Factors are not the only risks facing us.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially and adversely affect our business, financial condition and/or operating results.

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds.
+Unregistered Sales of Equity Securities and Use of Proceeds, and Issuer Purchases of Equity Securities.

-On August 10, 2022, the Company's board of directors authorized a share buyback program (the "2022 Share Buyback Program"), pursuant to which the Company was authorized to repurchase, from time to time, up to 10,000,000 shares of its Common Stock over a two-year period through various means, including, open market transactions and privately negotiated transactions.
+On August 10, 2022, the Board authorized a share buyback program (the "2022 Share Buyback Program"), pursuant to which the Company was authorized to repurchase, from time to time, up to 50,000 shares of the Common

+Stock over a two-year period through various means, including, open market transactions and privately negotiated transactions.
 The 2022 Share Buyback Program does not obligate the Company to repurchase any shares.
-The decision as to whether to repurchase any shares and the timing of repurchases will be based on the price of the Company's Common Stock, general business and market conditions and other investment considerations and factors.
-No shares were repurchased under the 2022 Share Buyback Program during the three months ended March 31, 2023.
-As of March 31, 2023, we had repurchased and concurrently retired a total of 357,461 shares of Common Stock pursuant to the 2022 Share Buyback Program.
+The decision as to whether to repurchase any shares and the timing of repurchases will be based on the price of the Common Stock, general business and market conditions and other investment considerations and factors.
+No shares were repurchased under the 2022 Share Buyback Program during the six months ended June 30, 2023.
+As of June 30, 2023, we had repurchased and concurrently retired a total of 1,787 shares of Common Stock pursuant to the 2022 Share Buyback Program.